 - Album - Performs adjustments on an album-by-album basis.
 This means that the entirety of an album plays back with the same adjustment, and there are no perceived volume jumps at track boundaries.

-The "Volume adjustment when loudness is unknown" setting specifies a volume adjustment that should be applied when Roon does not have advanced knowledge of the loudness of a track, for example when playing a track that has not been analyzed yet, or an internet radio stream.
+The "Volume adjustment when loudness is unknown" setting specifies a volume adjustment that should be applied when Roon does not have advanced knowledge of the loudness of a track.
+For example: when playing a track that has not been analyzed yet, or a track from an internet radio stream.

 This setting prevents large changes in volume when transitioning from the content of known loudness to content of unknown loudness.
 The default of -5dB represents a reasonable compromise--since Volume Leveling makes almost all material quieter.